Myra-Sea/reading-notes/README.md

 My name is Myra Reeves and I am a current student in the Code Fellows tech school.
 [Follow this link to learn more about me](/about.md)

-Below you will find a collection of my assingments and reading journals for the school's software development courses.
+Below you will find a collection of my reading journals for the school's software development courses.

 <br>